kubernetes-client/ruby/kubernetes/docs/AppsV1beta1Api.md

 body = nil # Object |

 opts = {
-  pretty: "pretty_example" # String | If 'true', then the output is pretty printed.
+  pretty: "pretty_example", # String | If 'true', then the output is pretty printed.
+  dry_run: "dry_run_example" # String | When present, indicates that modifications should not be persisted.
+An invalid or unrecognized dryRun directive will result in an error response and no further processing of the request.
+Valid values are: - All: all dry run stages will be processed
 }

 begin